High School Study Abroad in Japan 2025

 • Administration fees

-• Host family accommodation with half board on weekdays, full board on weekends
+• Host family accommodation with half board (48 weeks), private bedroom

 • Support, assistance and 24/7 Hotline during the whole program.